 Once given, the change was remarkable but nothing more than what is expected with a well-chosen remedy.
 It’s only when symptoms are continually suppressed (rather than mimicked as with homeopathy) that the body starts to struggle in its own healing efforts.
 And if that suppression is through harsh chemical drugs and the unknown interactions between them, the body can be overwhelmed – something that was certainly happening with Max.

 Once he was prescribed the needed treatment – one that worked with his symptoms rather than against them – his body started to recover.
-Within a week or two he was back home with his family and breathing well.
+The remedy indicated by Max’s symptoms (and not just the empyema and collapsed lung) was homeopathic Sulphur.
+Within a week or two of commencing it he was back home with his family and breathing well.

 Today, Max is off those 22 different medications and continues to improve but still uses homeopathy on occasions for other problems that developed during the hospitalisation.
 With a little more time, they too should be less of an issue.